 - The passage of Measure W has boosted Samtrans' revenue, and accounts for over 20 percent of the operating budget.
 The overall operating budget increased 10 percent compared to the prior year and is slightly more than the increase in service hours. - Service is increasing 8 percent due to changes including improved local El Camino Real service headways (from 20 to 15 minutes) and the start of express bus service.
 Express service began in August between Foster City and San Francisco and service between Palo Alto and Western San Francisco will begin in January 2020. - Services and labor/fringe benefits expense each account for about one-quarter of the operating cost increase.
+Some of the
-Some of the major factors increasing service costs are the comprehensive operational analysis (branded Reimagine Samtrans) and increased contracted security fees.
-Labor and fringe benefit costs include a three percent pay increase and thirty new bus operator positions.

-• Fare changes will be implemented in January 2020.
-The new fare structure will keep the price of one-way local fares flat, reduce the cost of the day pass, introduce free transfers on Clipper and SamTrans mobile App, and add an express bus fare.
+Programming and A December 11, 2019 Page 2 of 2 Allocations Committee Agenda It em 2e major factors increasing service costs are the comprehen- operational analysis (branded Reimagine Samtrans) and increased contracted security fees.
+Labor and fringe ben costs include a three percent pay increase and thirty new operator positions. efit • Fare changes will be implemented in January 2020.
+The fare structure will keep the price of one-way local fares reduce the cost of the day pass, introduce free transfers Clipper and SamTrans mobile App, and add an express fare. flat, on Issues: None Recommendation: Refer MTC Resolution Nos.
+4380, and 4381, Revised to the Commission for approval.
+Attachments: MTC Resolution Nos.
+4380, Revised Attachment A, List of Allocations Attachment B, Findings MTC Resolution No. 4381, Revised Attachment A, List of Allocations Attachment B, Findings There would 2

-None

-Refer MTC Resolution Nos.
-4380, and 4381, Revised to the

-Commission for approval.

-MTC Resolution Nos.
-4380, Revised

-- Attachment A, List of Allocations

-- Attachment B, Findings

-- Attachment A, List of Allocations

-- Attachment B, Findings

-Therese W McMillan
+Date: June 26, 2019

+W.I.: 1514

+Referred by: PAC

+Revised: 07/24/19-C 09/25/19-С

+10/23/19-C 11/20/19-С

+12/18/19-С